• Europes biggest bike selection

 How should a used bike perform during a test ride?

 Now that you have done all the checks, you must take the bike for a ride.
 Bikes should ride well and feel smooth.
-They should not feel lumpy or make lots of creaking or crunching noises in any situation.
-How to test a used bike comes down a lot to the way it rides and feels.
+They should not feel lumpy or make many creaking or crunching noises.
+How you test a used bike depends significantly on how it rides and feels.

-It’s good not just to lightly go around a carpark but also to give it some power and make sure that the suspension can travel properly and that it goes into all of the gears.
-You will quickly be able to tell the difference between a good, well-maintained bike and one that has been given a tough ride.
+It’s good not just to go around a carpark lightly but also to give it some power and ensure that the suspension can travel properly and that it goes into all the gears.
+You can quickly tell the difference between a good, well-maintained bike and one given a challenging ride.

-If the bike rides well, then start negotiating.
-If it doesn’t, it’s important to find out why and start negotiating the cost of fixing it.
-It’s important not to be scared to walk away from a sale if necessary.
+If the bike rides well, start negotiating; if it doesn’t, find out why and start negotiating the cost of fixing it.
+Don’t be scared to walk away from a sale if necessary.

 how to test a used bike